If you’ve been around dogs for a long time, you’ve probably walked a pooch who tugs pretty hard on the leash at some point.

 If your pup has any trouble breathing, a harness is likely the best choice.
 Collars can also cause certain breeds’ eyeballs to protrude from their sockets if too much pressure is applied to the neck.

 Harnesses can either be front-attaching or back-attaching.
 Front-attaching harnesses are effective for larger dogs as they lead from the front, while a back-attaching harness doesn’t allow for the walker to have as much control and may lead to worse pulling behavior since the dog does not feel the guidance necessary for training.

 Back-attaching harnesses are recommended for small breeds as they are more sensitive to pressure and a front-attaching harness can be painful for them.

 Using Either Or Neither

-What do you use, harness or collar?
-Let me know in the comments below!
+What do you use, a harness, collar, or something else?
+Does your pooch have a preference?
+Let us know in the comments below!